Binghamton Bearcats: History

 Binghamton has competed in the National Collegiate Athletic Association (NCAA) since joining the State University of New York (SUNY) system in 1950.
 During the 1946–1950 era, there were no particular affiliations or mascots.
 When, in fact, they joined SUNY and adopted the new name Harpur College, the school also adopted their first mascot: a donkey named Harpo.
 In transitioning to SUNY Binghamton, they also developed their athletics program further, adopting the new school nickname and mascot: The red, white, and blue Colonials.

 On May 6, 1999, it was announced that Binghamton would begin the required compliance process for a move to NCAA Division I participation.
 On August 27, 1999, the school adopted a new nickname, the Bearcats, along with the new logo.
 The new nickname was described as "a mythical animal that combines the power and ferocity of a bear with the cunning and quickness of a cat."
 The Bearcat mascot was given the name Baxter in 2001.

-On April 18, 2001, was officially admitted as a member of the America East Conference. in all sports other than wrestling and golf, which were not sponsored by the America East.
+On April 18, 2001, the school was officially admitted as a member of the America East Conference in all sports other than wrestling and golf, which were not sponsored by the America East.

 The wrestling program became a provisional member of the now-defunct East Coast Wrestling Association (ECWA) beginning with the 1999–2000 season.
 They spent the 1996–97 and 1997-98 seasons competing in the NCAA Division II.
 It was announced on September 4, 2001 that the ECWA would merge with the Colonial Athletic Association (CAA) for the 2001-02 season.
 On April 25, 2013, it was announced that Binghamton (along with fellow CAA members: Hofstra, Drexel, and Boston University) would leave the CAA to join the Eastern Intercollegiate Wrestling Association (EIWA).

 Former Director of Health, Physical Education, and Athletics, Dr. Joel Thirer oversaw the transition from NCAA Division III to NCAA Division II to NCAA Division I. Hired in 1989, Dr. Thirer resigned on September 30, 2009, amid controversy surrounding the Men's Basketball program.

 More recently, the university has hosted a number of conference championships, including the 2005, 2006 and 2008 men's basketball championships, as well as, other championships from other sports.

 In a Sept.
 29, 2009 statement, Jim Norris had been named Interim Athletic Director.
 The Director of Athletics reports directly to the then-interim President McGrath.

 Patrick Elliott was introduced as Binghamton's director of athletics on October 6, 2011, and began his appointment on November 14.

 Following a national search led by Parker Executive Search, Binghamton University's President Harvey Stenger announced on November 22, 2022, the hiring of Hampton University's athletics director, Eugene Marshall Jr. as the Bearcats’ new director of athletics.
 Marshall began his appointment on January 5, 2023.

 Binghamton currently sponsors 21 intercollegiate sports.